Error Handling — Detailed Guide

 | Readonly<{ kind: "InvalidState"; currentKind: string; expectedKind: "Waiting" }>

-| Readonly<{ kind: "DriverNotAvailable"; driverId: DriverId }>;
+| Readonly<{ kind: "DriverNotAvailable"; driverId: DriverId; message?: string }>;

 Error Type Granularity